oneclickvirt/oneclickvirt.github.io/docs/en/incomplete/webvirtcloud.md

 ## Disadvantages

 The VM image is written to death, there is no way to use your own custom image, and there is no way to export it.

+It is not the same program as https://github.com/retspen/webvirtcloud, so don't get confused.

 ## Thanks